-Join Nigel French for an in-depth discussion in this video Balancing consistency and variation, part of Layout and Composition with InDesign.
+Join Nigel French for an in-depth discussion in this video Balancing consistency and variation, part of InDesign: Layout and Composition.

 As I mentioned in the previous movie, we need to balance consistency and variation.
 I'll begin with consistency.
 I'm going to move now to the second page in the document which contains the Raw, unformatted text.
 I currently have my hidden characters shown so that we can see where the paragraph marks.
 And the right indent tabs occur.
 If you don't see those, that's where you can turn them off.
 I'll select all of this text, and apply the body style to it.